-A religious leader cannot be a substitute for professionals
+5. A religious leader cannot substitute professionals

 While often gifted in therapeutic triage, the religious leader is never a substitute for professionals who spend their careers working with individuals recovering from destructive partnerships, and those walking through a fiery divorce.

 While it is certainly okay for an individual or couple to express marital problems with a clergyperson, the healthy church leader knows the job is to listen, pray, and quickly REFER the one or ones seeking counsel to experienced mental health professionals, emergency personnel, and the like.

-Proceed with caution
+6. Proceed with caution

-Hopefully christian counseling, if engaged by the parties, becomes one of many providers of support and therapy.
+Hopefully, if engaged by the parties, Christian counseling becomes one of many providers of support and therapy.
 However, do not assume that the church, churchgoers, and religious leaders will deliver the care and guidance you seek.

-Communities that espouse inerrancy as a core tenant of their identity are especially prone to promoting a “until death do us part” approach to the marriage union unless narrow grounds for dissolution are met.
+Communities that espouse inerrancy as a core tenant of their identity are especially prone to promoting an “until death do us part” approach to the marriage union unless narrow grounds for dissolution are met.

 This may become an emotional death sentence – or worse – for those caught in the spin cycle of abuse and/or addiction.